PhiLhoSoft/Dart/Dart language.md

 Base syntax looks like:
     void doStuff(int number) { print("I do stuff with $number."); }
-In this form, types can be omitted but style recommends to put them.
+In this form, types can be omitted but style guide recommends to put them.

 For simple functions, a shorthand syntax is available:
     doStuff(number) => print("I do stuff with $number.");